mars-sim/mars-sim.github.io/content/docs/guide/_index.md

     weight: 40
 ---

-The simulation uses Java Swing as a command line application.
-The app provides inline help on detailed functions.
-This guide provides higher level information.
+Besides using Java Swing as the default graphical UI for players to interact with the simulation, the simulation is also accompanied by a Java Swing-based console as its command line query tool that provides inline help on entities with high level of detail.